edgexfoundry/edgex-docs/docs_src/design/adr/0020-UnitOfMeasure.md

 - [ANSI X12: EDI standard used mostly in the US](https://ediacademy.com/blog/x12-unit-of-measurement-codes/)
 - [EDIFACT: UN EDI standard used mostly in Europe and Asia](https://unece.org/fileadmin/DAM/cefact/recommendations/rec20/rec20_rev3_Annex2e.pdf)

-The [Unified Code for Units of Measure](https://en.wikipedia.org/wiki/Unified_Code_for_Units_of_Measure) provides an alternative list (not a standard) that is used by various organizations like OSGI and the Eclipse Foundatin.
+The [Unified Code for Units of Measure](https://en.wikipedia.org/wiki/Unified_Code_for_Units_of_Measure) provides an alternative list (not a standard) that is used by various organizations like OSGI and the Eclipse Foundation.

 While standards exist, use by various open source projects (especially IoT/edge projects) is inconsistent and haphazard.
 Groups like oneM2M seem to define their own selection of units in specifications per vertical (home for example) while Kura doesn't even appear to use the UoM JSR (a Java related unit of measure specification for Java applications like Kura).